liamdmcgarrigle/n8n-nodes-shortio/README.md

 This can only be installed if you are self-hosting n8n.

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

-## Operations

-Here is a list of all of the currently built operations in the Short.io node.

-Links
-- List links
-- Get link info
-- Create link
-- Update existing link
-- Delete link

 ## Credentials